This post is brought to you in partnership with our road trip sponsor Rainier Fruit. Recipe and opinions are my own.

 From snacking to meals, Rainier Fruit organic blueberries make a fabulous treat and our family enjoyed quite a bit of their delicious fruit along our road trip adventure – cherries and blueberries in camping meals and snacks with a sample of blueberries warm from the bush sandwiched in the middle.
 Thanks to Rainier Fruit, we weren’t stuck singing the fast food blues across the miles!

-They want to make sure you aren’t either so make sure you scroll to the bottom for a delicious snack-eriffic giveaway!
 While it’s always good to have healthy road tripping snack options, there’s nothing better than sitting down to a nice hot meal after a long day of travel or sightseeing.
+And sometimes that means a restaurant stop, but other times it means cooking over a campfire.
+And campfire cooking doesn’t have to be boring OR a 3-course dinner.

 When we think of camping food on a trip we often think of hot dogs and s’mores, but campfire dinners can be so much more while still being simple delicious meals.
 And since I’m not a huge fan of hot dogs, I needed to come up with more hearty and healthy yet easy camping meal options for road tripping.